 SUMMER LIBRARY PROGRAMS

 The Museum of Anthropology offers story and craft programs in Forsyth County and other area libraries.
-The program for 2013 is entitled “Archaeology, What’s That?” and will introduce participants to different versions of badminton around the world.
+The program for 2014 is entitled “Hip Bone Connected to…” and will introduce participants to different versions of badminton around the world.
 The teen program is “Symbols of Strength,” and will talk about West African Adinkra symbols.
 Check the schedule to see when we’ll be near you:

 - June 22, 2:00pm – Clemmons Library